-- I submitted the online application and didn’t receive an acknowledgement confirmation.
+I submitted the online application and did not receive an acknowledgement confirmation.
 Should I resubmit another request?

 The portal does not provide a confirmation of submission; however, you can be assured that your details have been submitted.
 Only one submission is required.
 Multiple submissions will add delays to the booking process and inconvenience to all staff

 If dependents are under 18, they will not be invited as the vaccine is not recommended for this age group.
-Prioritization is also by several parameters including age, and they may be eligible to be booked for a later date.
+Prioritization is made following several parameters including age, and they may be eligible to be booked for a later date.

 Due to the large number of registration requests, the need to match registration confirmations with daily vaccination capacity and the limitation in the IT application being employed, there may be an interval of several days before you are contacted.
 Majority of registration requests are being processed and notified within 2 weeks.

 Yes, they are as per Ministry of Health age guidance.
-Retirees can apply through the online form provided at https://forms.office.com/r/mEisKjR5AE
+Retirees can apply through the same online form provided.

 You require identification in the form of a valid UN grounds pass, a UNLP, a diplomatic passport or a Kenyan diplomatic ID.
 Valid UN medical insurance card may be accepted in combination with national ID or passport.
 Please note, no other forms of identification will be accepted.